-Charitable gifts and legacies left in wills to the RMBF make up more than 50% of our fundraising income.
+Charitable gifts and legacies left in wills to the RMBF make up more than a third of our fundraising income.
 We simply could not do what we do without them.
 Your legacy means that we can keep on providing financial support to doctors and their families in times of need.

 We understand that writing a will and leaving a gift is likely to be one of the hardest and most important things you may do in your lifetime.
 There could be many people to consider – family, relatives and close friends are likely to be top of the list, but by remembering the RMBF, we can benefit too.

 Once your loved ones have been considered, you could then leave a gift to the RMBF in the following ways: